History of Disney Channel: 2014–2020: New logo era

-On February 14, 2016, during the channel's premiere of the 2013 animated film Frozen, Disney Channel aired a preview of Stuck in the Middle, the first Disney Channel series which all of the main characters are Hispanic.
-Additional episodes began airing on March 11, 2016.
-Stuck in the Middle is also the first single-camera Disney Channel series since Jonas L.A..

-On June 24, 2016, Disney Channel premiered its 100th DCOM, Adventures in Babysitting, followed by the premiere of new series, Bizaardvark.
+On February 14, 2016, during the channel's premiere of the 2013 animated film Frozen, Disney Channel aired a preview of the single-camera sitcom Stuck in the Middle, the first Disney Channel series which all of the main characters are Hispanic.
+On June 24, Disney Channel premiered its 100th DCOM, Adventures in Babysitting, followed by the premiere of new series, Bizaardvark.
 Prior to the premiere, Disney Channel aired the "100th DCOM Celebration" which began Friday, May 27, 2016 with a four-day marathon of the 51 most popular DCOMs followed by encore presentations of these and every other DCOM ever made through June 2016.
 The movies would be seen on Disney Channel, the Disney Channel app and VOD through summer 2016.

 On July 22, 2016, Disney premiered an animated series Elena of Avalor, a spin-off of the Disney Junior series Sofia the First and the first long-form original cartoon on the network since Wander Over Yonder in 2013.
 In August, Variety announced that a new single-camera series titled Andi Mack would start production in the fall for a 2017 premiere; the show would also be the first on the network to be geared at Asian Americans.
-Around the same time, Deadline reported that Disney Channel had acquired the worldwide TV rights to The ZhuZhus from Nelvana; the show would premiere in the US on September 12, 2016.

-The Lodge premiered on Disney Channel UK and Ireland in September 2016 and became the channel's highest rated series premiere in the last four years.

-2017 would see several series finales and premieres for both Disney Channel's original and acquired programs.
-Girl Meets World, Best Friends Whenever, and Liv and Maddie all aired their final episodes in January, February, and March respectively.

 Meanwhile, Tangled: The Series (later retitled Rapunzel's Tangled Adventure), a spin-off of the 2010 film Tangled, first premiered with a precursor TV film on March 10, 2017 before regular episodes began airing on March 24.
-The premiere of Tangled also coincided with the debut of Disney Channel's graphic redesign.
-June 25 would see the premiere of Hotel Transylvania: The Series, an animated series based on characters from the 2012 movie of the same name, while the That's So Raven spin-off Raven's Home would debut immediately after the premiere of Descendants 2, on July 21.
+The premiere of Tangled also coincided with the debut of Disney Channel's graphic redesign with a 2D version of the previous logo.
+The That's So Raven spin-off Raven's Home would debut immediately after the premiere of Descendants 2, on July 21.